Temporary buildings of the National Mall: Main Navy and Munitions Buildings

-In 1918, contractors for the United States Navy's Bureau of Yards and Docks constructed the Main Navy and Munitions Buildings along nearly a third of a mile of the south side of Constitution Avenue (then known as B Street), from 17th Street NW to 21st Street NW.
+In 1918, contractors for the United States Navy's Bureau of Yards and Docks constructed the Main Navy and Munitions Buildings along nearly a third of a mile of the south side of Constitution Avenue, then known as B Street, from 17th Street NW to 21st Street NW.
 Their construction was concurrent with that of the Lincoln Memorial and its Reflecting Pool during 1914–1922.
-Although the Navy intended the buildings to provide temporary quarters for the United States military during World War I, the reinforced concrete structures would remain in place until 1970.
+Although the Navy intended the buildings to provide temporary quarters for the United States military during World War I, the reinforced concrete structures remained in place until 1970.

-The Main Navy and Munitions Buildings were demolished in 1970, with much of their former site becoming Constitution Gardens, which was dedicated in 1976.
+The Main Navy and Munitions Buildings were demolished in 1970.
+Much of their former site became Constitution Gardens, which was dedicated in 1976.

 Later buildings

 In 1942, the Main Navy and Munitions Buildings were joined by a larger set of temporary buildings.
 Temporary Buildings 3, 4, and 5 to the pool's east housed the Navy's Bureau of Ships.
 Buildings I, J, K, and L to its south housed the Bureau of Supplies and Accounts.
 Buildings N and W were constructed to its north, adjoining the Main Navy and Munitions Buildings.
 These buildings were all demolished in 1964.

+ln 1972, Tempo A, B and C were located outside the walls of Ft.
+McNair.
+Tempo-A was mostly empty and used for furniture storage, with part of Nixon's reelection campaign occupying it for a short period of time.
+Tempo-B housed the just formed U.S. Army Criminal Investigation Command.
+Tempo-C housed the U.S. Park Police.